Rams Front Office Roster | Los Angeles Rams - therams.com

-Les Snead is entering his eleventh season as General Manager of the Los Angeles Rams and was hired for the position in February of 2012.
+Les Snead is entering his 13th season as General Manager of the Los Angeles Rams and was hired for the position in February of 2012.
 In his role as General Manager, Snead partners with Head Coach Sean McVay to direct all personnel decisions for the club.
-In addition, Snead coordinates all aspects of the club's football operations with the Head Coach and joins forces with C.O.O/ Executive Vice President of Football Operations Kevin Demoff and Vice President, Football & Business Administration Tony Pastoors to direct the team's business ventures.
+In addition, Snead coordinates all aspects of the club's football operations with the Head Coach and joins forces with team president Kevin Demoff and Vice President, Football & Business Administration Tony Pastoors to direct the team's business ventures.

-After guiding the Rams through an organizational rebuild and transition back home to Los Angeles, Snead and the Rams have continued to thrive in the contention phase of NFL roster building and have created a team-building philosophy and model that other clubs are beginning to emulate.
-Under Snead's guidance, the Rams have recorded five consecutive winning seasons, reaching the postseason four of the last five with two Super Bowl appearances and one world championship.
+After guiding the Rams through an organizational rebuild and transition back home to Los Angeles, Snead and the Rams have continued to thrive in the contention phase of NFL roster building and have created a team-building philosophy and model that other clubs have emulated.
+Under Snead's guidance, the Rams have recorded six winning seasons, reaching the postseason five of the last seven seasons with two Super Bowl appearances and one world championship.

 The Rams' recent Super Bowl LVI victory was made possible due to a series of trades executed by Snead for established and proven players.
 In January of 2021, Snead traded for veteran QB Matthew Stafford.
 Ahead of the team's final preseason game, Snead acquired former RB Sony Michel from the Patriots.
 Additionally, following a strong start to the season, Snead made more moves to complete an already talented roster, acquiring star outside linebacker Von Miller and signing former WR Odell Beckham Jr. Each addition proved to be paramount to the Rams' championship run.

-Since becoming General Manager, Snead has orchestrated 37 trades, which is eleventh-most in the NFL since 2012.
-The Rams have selected 96 players in the NFL Draft under Snead with five receiving All-Pro honors, the second most drafted All-Pro selections since 2012.
-During Snead's tenure, the Rams have also acquired All-Pro players such as DB Jalen Ramsey, LB Bobby Wagner and recently retired T Andrew Whitworth.
+Since becoming General Manager, Snead has orchestrated 49 trades, which ranks in the top half of the league since 2012.
+The Rams have selected 106 players in the NFL Draft under Snead with seven receiving All-Pro honors.
+During Snead's tenure, the Rams have also acquired All-Pro players such as DB Tre'Davious White, DB Jalen Ramsey, LB Bobby Wagner, OL Andrew Whitworth, as well as Pro Bowl OL Jonah Jackson.

 With a total of nine picks in the 2021 Draft, Snead and his staff selected four offensive players and five players to bolster the defense.
 On Day 2 with the 57th overall pick (Round 2), Snead selected WR TuTu Atwell out of Louisville and LB Ernest Jones with the 103rd overall pick (Round 3).
-The following day, the Rams picked DL Bobby Brown (Round 4) out of Texas A&M, DB Robert Rochell (Round 4) out of Central Arkansas, and former WR/TE Jacob Harris (Round 4) out of Central Florida.
-For the team's three picks in the final round, the Rams selected RB Jake Funk out of Maryland, WR Ben Skowronek out of Notre Dame, and former OLB Chris Garrett out of Concordia-St. Paul.
+The following day, the Rams picked DL Bobby Brown (Round 4) out of Texas A&M.

-Leading up to the 2020 NFL season, Snead led negotiations in the signing of free agent OLB Leonard Floyd, who has registered 20.0 sacks and started every game in his two years with the Rams.
-Snead also signed DL A'Shawn Robinson, a linchpin of the Rams defensive front, and Pro Bowl K Matt Gay.
+Leading up to the 2020 NFL season, Snead led negotiations in the signing of free agent and former Rams players and Super Bowl Champions: OLB Leonard Floyd, DL A'Shawn Robinson, and Pro Bowl K Matt Gay.

-Snead added offensive support with the Rams' first two picks in the second round of the 2020 NFL Draft by selecting RB Cam Akers 52nd overall out of Florida State and WR Van Jefferson 57th overall out of Florida.
-The team's later picks such as OLB Terrell Lewis (Round 3) out of Alabama, Terrell Burgess (Round 3) out of Utah, and S Jordan Fuller (Round 6) out of Ohio State which helped improve a defense that eventually became the league's number one ranked unit during the regular season.
-That draft class also included selections such as TE Brycen Hopkins (Round 4) out of Purdue and G Tremayne Anchrum (Round 7) out of Clemson.
+Snead added offensive support with the Rams' first two picks in the second round of the 2020 NFL Draft by selecting former RB Cam Akers (52nd overall) out of Florida State and former WR Van Jefferson (57th overall) out of Florida.
+With one of the team's later picks, Snead selected DB Jordan Fuller (Round 6) out of Ohio State which helped improve a defense that eventually became the league's number one ranked unit during the regular season.

 The Rams made six trades in the 2019 NFL Draft, including a trade out of the first round to acquire additional draft capital.
-L.A. used its first pick of the Draft to select S Taylor Rapp out of Washington in the second round (No. 61 overall), before making three selections in the third round that included key contributors such as RB Darrell Henderson out of Memphis, DB David Long Jr. out of Michigan and G/T Bobby Evans out of Oklahoma.
-The 2019 Draft class also featured late round picks such as DT Greg Gaines (Round 4), G David Edwards (Round 5) and S Nick Scott (Round 7), who have played significant and meaningful snaps during their time with the Rams.
+L.A. used its first pick of the Draft to select former DB Taylor Rapp out of Washington in the second round (No. 61 overall).
+The 2019 Draft class also featured late round picks such as former DT Greg Gaines (Round 4), former OL David Edwards (Round 5) and former DB Nick Scott (Round 7), who played significant and meaningful snaps during their time with the Rams.

 Snead took a different approach to the 2018 offseason compared to previous years, making trades to acquire players and bolster draft capital.
-From the start of the new league year on March 14 through the completion of the 2018 NFL Draft, Snead and his staff executed 11 trades that resulted in the acquisition of players such as CBs Marcus Peters and Aqib Talib, and WR Brandin Cooks.
+From the start of the new league year on March 14 through the completion of the 2018 NFL Draft, Snead and his staff executed 11 trades that resulted in the acquisition of players such as former CBs Marcus Peters and Aqib Talib, and former WR Brandin Cooks.
 Additionally, the Rams landed coveted free agent DT Ndamukong Suh.
-Prior to the start of the 2018 season, L.A. rewarded two former first-round picks in DT Aaron Donald and RB Todd Gurley II with long-term contracts, making both Donald and Gurley the highest paid players at their positions following a 2017 season when they won Associated Press Defensive and Offensive Player of the year accolades, respectively.
+Prior to the start of the 2018 season, L.A. rewarded two former first-round picks in DT Aaron Donald and Les Snead General Manager College: Auburn NFL Year: 30 Rams Year: 13 RB Todd Gurley II with long-term contracts, making both Donald and Gurley the highest paid players at their positions following a 2017 season when they won Associated Press Defensive and Offensive Player of the year accolades, respectively.

 From 2012-2017, Snead made 52 selections in the Draft, with five earning All-Pro honors, the most in the league during that timeframe.
 Snead's draft choices included back-to-back Associated Press Rookie of the Year honorees in Donald (2014 Defensive Rookie of the Year) and Gurley (2015 Offensive Rookie of the Year).
 Both players went on the earn AP Offensive and Defensive Player of the Year honors following the 2017 season.